 A load duration curve provides a visual characterization of pollutant concentrations at different flow regimes, clearly presenting the frequency and magnitude of water quality standard exceedances (if any).
 Load duration curves were created for total phosphorus, nitrate, total suspended solids, and E. coli at all monitoring stations in the VRMN.
-E. coli levels exceeded the state standard across all flow regimes at all sites, whereas exceedances of the total phosphorus and total suspended solid state standards were typically identified during high and very high flows.
+Exceedances of the E. coli, total phosphorus, and total suspended solids state standards were identified during high and very high flows.
 Nitrate levels were highest at SB802 (as expected), though no concentrations exceeded the drinking water standard at any flow regime (proposed aquatic life toxicity - chronic standard for 2B streams was used to analyze loading capacity for VR24 and VR803).